drstearns/tutorials/src/env/index.md

 ### MacOS and Linux

-Both MacOS (formerly OS X) and Linxu are based on Unix, and both use [bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) as the default command-line shell.
-Bash has a handy feature where it will execute a script each time you open a new Terminal window, or whenver you sign-in to an account via the command-line (e.g., `ssh` or `su`).
+Both MacOS (formerly OS X) and Linux are based on Unix, and both use [bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) as the default command-line shell.
+Bash has a handy feature where it will execute a script each time you open a new Terminal window, or whenever you sign-in to an account via the command-line (e.g., `ssh` or `su`).
 These scripts are simply text files containing commands you would have normally typed manually at the command-line, and bash will execute them silently before you even see a prompt.

 On MacOS, bash will run the script stored in the `.bash_profile` file in your home directory (`~/.bash_profile`) whenever you open a new Terminal window, or whenever you sign-in to an account via the command line.
 On Linux, bash will run the script in `~/.bashrc` when you open a new Terminal window, but will run the script in `~/.bash_profile` when you sign-in to an account at the command line.